Black & tan and grizzle. Puppies are born all black. The extremities then lighten gradually, leaving a black “jacket.”

 3 to 6

 Dogs: 20-21 pounds

 Bitches: 14-16 inches

 The Welsh Terrier looks like a small Airedale Terrier; it is compact and rugged-looking, with a wiry coat.
-The head is long, flat and rectangular, with bushy eyebrows, mustache and beard.
+The head is long, flat and rectangular, with bushy eyebrows, moustache and beard.